When Is a Truffle NOT a Truffle?

 A Little Truffle History

-According to legend, the classic chocolate truffle was invented by accident in the 1920s in France.
-One of Auguste Escoffier’s apprentices poured boiling hot cream over chopped chocolate instead of tempering it into an egg mixture.
+Legend says the classic chocolate truffle began by accident in 1920s France.
+One of Auguste Escoffier’s apprentices made a mistake.
+Instead of tempering chocolate into an egg mixture, they poured boiling cream over chopped chocolate.

 Make Your Own Truffles